dhudsmith/mcp-mathematica/README.md

    ```

 4. **Install Mathematica**
    Ensure Mathematica is installed and `wolframscript` is available in your system PATH.
+The server will attempt to add `/Applications/Mathematica.app/Contents/MacOS` to your PATH automatically on macOS.

 ---